 Kore.ai allows cross-domain Bot sharing.
-You can share your Bot with one or more developers in other enterprises enabling them to edit a shared Bot tasks, channels and other settings.
+You can share your Bot with one or more developers from the same or different enterprises enabling them to edit the shared Bot tasks, channels, and other settings.

-To share the bot to a developer to another user, it is essential for the Bot Admin to send an invitation to the developer and assign Bot Developer access.
+To share a bot to a developer or another user, if you do not have permissions to invite new developers, it is essential for the Bot Admin to send an invitation to the developer and assign Bot Developer access.

 - Log on to https://bots.kore.ai/ and select ‘Bot Admin Console’.
 You may be asked to login/re-login to the admin account.

 - In the Bot Administration section, navigate to the User Management section and then select Users.

 - Hover your mouse to right side of the page to the Manage Users section and click on Invite new users as shown in the following illustration.

 - Enter the email address of the users you want to send invitations to join your enterprise account.
 A maximum of 5 users can be invited at a time.
 Then, click Send Invitations.

 - The invitee must accept the invitation sent by the Bot Admin to get access to as a Bot User.
 Once the invitation is accepted, the username gets reflected in the list of Bot users for your enterprise account.